Getting Started with Evernote for:

 Sync ensures that everything in your Evernote account is always available to view, edit and search everywhere you have Evernote, including smartphones, tablets, computers and on the Web.

-Your Evernote account is automatically synced across all of your devices at regular interval whenever Evernote is running.
-By default, this happens every 30 minutes.
+Your Evernote account is automatically synced across all of your devices at a regular interval whenever Evernote is running.
+By default, this happens every 15 minutes.

-To change how often your Evernote account is automatically synced, do the following:
+To change how often your Evernote account automatically syncs, do the following:

-You can sync your Evernote account at any time by clicking the Sync button located at the top of the application window.
-Manual is helpful when you want to immediately access content created on one device, for example your phone, onto another device, such as your computer.
+You can sync your Evernote account at any time by clicking the Sync icon located at the top of the application window.
+Manually syncing is helpful when you want to immediately access content created on one device, for example your phone, onto another device, such as your computer.

 Evernote makes your notes easy to browse.
-Let's take a look at the different ways availableNext
+Let's take a look at the different ways available.

 Browse Your Notes

-Click Notebooks in the Sidebar to see a list of all notebooks.
+Click Notebooks in the Sidebar to see the list of all notebooks.
 To view all the notes in a notebook, double-click it.

-The Activity Stream lists all of the activity that has taken place in Shared Notebooks that you have shared, as well as Joined Notebooks that others have shared with you.
+The Activity Stream lists all of the activity that has taken place in any Shared Notes or Shared Notebooks that you have shared, as well as Joined Notebooks that others have shared with you.
 The Activity Stream includes information about what notes others have created or updated and when.

-When new updates are posted to your Activity Stream, the Activity Stream icon will display the number of events that have occurred since you last opened your Activity Stream.
+When new updates are posted to your Activity Stream, the Activity Stream icon will turn blue, and show the number of events that have occurred since you last opened your Activity Stream.
 Click on the button to show a list of which notes were updated.